Amendment – In May 2023, this chapter was reviewed and updated throughout.

 Children and young people may be at greater risk of harm or be in need of additional help in families where adults have mental health problems, misuse substances or alcohol, are in a violent relationship, have complex needs or have learning difficulties.’
-For further information see Working Together to Safeguard Children, 2018.
+For further information see Working Together to Safeguard Children (Department for Education).

 Abuse within families reflects a diverse range of relationships and power dynamics, which may affect the causes and impact of abuse.
 These can challenge professionals to work across multi-disciplinary boundaries in order to protect all those at risk.
 In particular staff may be assisted by using domestic abuse risk management tools as well as safeguarding risk management tools.
 Staff providing services to adults, children and families should have appropriate training whereby they are able to identify risks and abuse to children and vulnerable adults.

 In respect of young carers, the Care Act 2014, alongside the Children and Families Act 2014, offers a joined up legal framework to identify young carers and parent carers and their support needs.
 Both Acts have a strong emphasis on outcomes and wellbeing.